 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) tracks motor vehicle and bicycle accident statistics in the Sunshine State.
 In 2020, there was a total of 341,399 crashes for an average of 933 traffic crashes per day.
 Of the total number of crashes, 3,098 were fatal, registering 3,332 fatalities among drivers, passengers, cyclists, pedestrians, and other bystanders.

 In 2020, there were 169 bicyclists killed in Florida due to a bike accident.
 The number of bicycle fatalities increased compared to 2019, which recorded 156 bicyclists killed.
 Additionally, 4,815 Florida bicycle riders sustained an injury that was non-incapacitating.
 The number of injured cyclists that sustained an incapacitating injury was 759.

 Car vs. Bicycle Accidents in Florida

-Are there more car or bicycle accident Florida?
+Are there more car or bicycle accidents in Florida?
 The data from the FLHSMV is in line with that of the NHTSA, meaning that there are more auto accidents compared to the number of bicycle accidents in Florida.